130n/dotfiles/log.md

 - getting current publishing playing round from general plan. previous round will also be necessary but can in all cases except january be solved by taking playinground -1 (201805-1 for example).
 Does this work for end of year?
 Do i need to submit both 201712 and 201713 to be sure?
 - should the draw-schedule be based on current time or only on days?

+Mon May 21 10:07:21 CEST 2018
+- CorrectTicket: will need to save data on customers checked tickets and last time they did so.

+Tue May 22 15:20:18 CEST 2018
+- Problem: draws repeat every week but wins seem tied to draw instead of publication - as such a win in weekly draw at end of previous week can't be distinguished from same draw in current week (eg it's tuesday and we get last 7 days with Veckovinst for Wed+Thurs last week)
+- Realized that the connection between draw and publishDate wasn't available from draw-service API.
+After bringing this up to WL team I realized that it was preferrable to always get the results for an actual calendar week instead of the last 7 days.

+Mon May 28 15:55:47 CEST 2018
+Save gulptasks for testing the release/deploy:
+    gulp.task('create-release', done => runSequence('bundle-sitevision-files', 'zip', done));
+    gulp.task('fake-deploy-release', done => runSequence('init-config', 'init-version', 'extract-version', 'deploy-version', done));

+Tue Jun  5 16:56:07 CEST 2018
+Work on Check tickets has been going slow due to constant interruptions and new problems out of left field.
+After getting a bit stuck on some SPL integration tests and also worrying over if it even belonged to SPL in the first place I decided that a new microservice would be the better option.
+Stuff that have been done:
+- get rickard to create github repo, because I dod not have permissions to
+- request DB from uffe
+- update hiera fork and start adding node conf for DEV environment (awaiting db password before PR)
+- Add JsonBind annotation to use in jdbi and recreate Dao